 We all have a unique reason for being here.
 At some point in your life, you realized that you were interested in certain topics without really knowing why.

-Jordan Peterson refers to that invisible force as meaning — the unique force within us that steers us towards activities that we find intrinsically rewarding.
+That invisible force is called meaning — the unique force within us that steers us towards activities that we find intrinsically rewarding.

 Some people let that invisible force mold them into world class chefs, actors, and professional athletes.
 Others use that same force to pursue less glamorous but equally fulfilling careers like teaching, volunteer work, or sales.

 Your intuition is always pushing you towards the passions that make it possible to leave your unique imprint on the world.

 So in order to start embracing your uniqueness, sit down one day and ask yourself what you’re naturally curious about.
 What are the subjects that you’re always digging deep into?
 What kind of work can you do for hours without feeling burnt out?

 - Related Article: 11 Eye Opening Books On Finding Your Passion